 Mary Rolwandson’s A True History of the Captivity and Restoration of Mrs. Mary Rowlandson: A Minister’s Wife in New-England: Wherein is set forth, The Cruel and Inhumane Usage she underwent amongst the Heathens for Eleven Weeks time: And her Deliverance from them.
 Written by her own Hand, for her Private Use: and now made Public at the earnest Desire of some Friends, for the Benefit of the Afflicted (1682) always fascinates students.
 For me Rowlandson’s text provides a multitude of connections to other works in an Early American literature survey from texts by John Winthrop, Anne Bradstreet, Increase Mather, James Fenimore Cooper, William Apess, and others.
 Along with these connections, Rowlandson’s text provides an opportunity to discuss captivity narratives, the Puritans errand into the wilderness, and Puritan theology.
 On this read through, the aspect of Rowlandson’s narrative that stuck out to me occurs in the title and the “Preface to the Reader” which most scholars attribute to Increase Mather.

 Mather’s preface provides readers, who will hopefully learn spiritual lessons from Rowlandson’s experience, with the background they need to encounter the narrative.
 While he does this, he also subverts the agency and identity of Rowlandson herself.
 This subversion begins in the title (typed in full above) when Mary’s name appears only once.
-Immediately following her name, we get information that she was “A Minister’s Wife in New-England,” thus defining her role not as individual but as a help mate to her husband.
-This erasure of Rowlandson’s identity continues throughout the course of the preface until she takes her story.
-However, even when she takes up her own story, we do not know, fully, how much influence others may have had on her text, specially in regards to the placement of scripture references.
+Immediately following her name, we get information that she was “A Minister’s Wife in New-England,” thus defining her role not as an individual but as a help mate to her husband.
+This erasure of Rowlandson’s identity continues throughout the course of the preface until she takes over her story.
+However, even when she takes up her own story, we do not know, fully, how much influence others may have had on her text, especially in regards to the placement of scripture references.

 Reading through the preface, we can see that Rowlandson loses her identity because rather than referring to Rowlandson by her name, Mather uses other terms to construct her existence.
 In fact, Mather, with his nearly eight (to my count) referneces to Rowlandson, never uses her name.
 Instead, Mather, introduces her in the second paragraph by situating her in relation to her husband.
 Mather writes,